 - Inflammation of the testes (orchitis).

 - Inflammation of the joints (arthritis).

 - Inflammation of various parts of the eye.

-Therefore, although serious complications are rare, it is best to be vigilant.
+Therefore, although serious complications are rare, it is best to be watchful.
 See a doctor if your child develops any worrying symptoms that you are unsure about such as:

 - Breathing problems.

-- Weakness such as a child becoming wobbly on their feet.
+- Weakness such as a child becoming wobbly on his/her feet.

 - Pains or headaches which become worse despite paracetamol.

 - Being unable to take fluids, due to a severe rash in the mouth.